Strong-Motion Tools (smt) module

 >

-EDR rank versus spectral acceleration plot for considered GMPEs:
+EDR rank versus spectral period plot for considered GMPEs:

 ../_images/all_gmpes_EDR_plot_EDR_value.jpg

-EDR correction factor versus spectral acceleration for considered GMPEs:
+EDR correction factor versus spectral period for considered GMPEs:

 ../_images/all_gmpes_EDR_plot_EDR_correction_factor.jpg